2013, 2012, 2011, 2010, 2009, 2008, 2007, 2006, 2005, 2004, 2003

 Rotterdam, 28 November 2005

 The objective of this meeting was to review ways to bolster public confidence in government, in particular by improving communications with citizens and continuing to modernise the public sector and improve the quality of public policies and services.
 The conference was organised with the Netherlands Ministry of the Interior and Kingdom Relations and attended by ministers and senior officials from more than 30 OECD and non-OECD countries.
-Read the Statement by the Chair of the Meeting of the Public Governance Committee at Ministerial Level.
+Read the Statement by the Chair.

 High-level Policy Forum on Ageing and Employment Policies

 People are living longer and yet spending much longer in retirement, but what is a boon for individuals threatens to be a bane for economies and social welfare systems.
 Unless OECD countries adapt their employment policies to the new demographic realities, they will face shrinking workforces and declining prosperity.
 To help set an agenda for change, government officials, social partners, academics and representatives of civil society organisations discussed the issues raised by OECD analysis.
 Their objective was to define a new set of age-friendly employment policies that will benefit the economy, society and older individuals themselves.

 Under the chairmanship of Göran Persson, Prime Minister of Sweden, ministers from OECD and other countries discussed a range of economic policy issues including energy and investment, globalisation and structural adjustment.

 OECD Forum: Fuelling the Future: Security, Stability, Development